ricichien/ricichien/README.md

 The Operational System used was Linux and the development cycle consisted in reusing components for versatility or creating new ones from the beginning, code versioning for control and SCRUM methodology for productivity, conducting daily meetings (dailies), sprint planning (planning poker), retrospectives and monthly feedbacks (1on1).

-I am an English speaker.
+### About Me

 I believe that the process of learning a language helps to learn part of the region culture, moreover, I consider it is very important step that leads us to complement and improve our perspective, increase the reach for the access to new books and source materials for further gain of even more knowledge, etc.

 I describe myself as someone with strong communication skills and with a great determination into creative solutions.
 Always open minded, dedicated at learning additional technologies and coding languages.

-- 👀 I’m very interested in React, React Native, TypeScript and Artificial Intelligence
-- 🌱 I’m currently learning more about React and TypeScript
-- 💞️ I’m looking to collaborate on ...
+### Learning

+Recently, I have been studying more about languages, mainly Italian and Japanese.

+Regarding technologies, I am developing some Apps using external APIs and deeping more my knowledge in Front-End stacks (React, NextJS, NodeJs, Tailwind, etc...)

+### Social Medias

-- 📫 How to reach me via LinkedIn: http://linkedin.com/in/riciere-marcone)
-- 👋 My Instagram is @ricichien
+Reach me via LinkedIn: http://linkedin.com/in/riciere-marcone) My Instagram is @ricichien

 <!---
 ricichien/ricichien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.